laudspeaker/laudspeaker-posthog-plugin/README.md

 ## Get Started

+ - To experience the full power of laudspeaker we recommend you import your posthog users first via the event integration on laudspeakers application
  -  Create a PostHog source in your [RudderStack dashboard](https://app.rudderstack.com/).
 Learn more about adding a source in RudderStack [here](https://docs.rudderstack.com/get-started/adding-source-and-destination-rudderstack).

  ![PH-init](https://github.com/rudderlabs/rudderstack-posthog-plugin/blob/master/images/PH-init.png)